360macky/case-studies/site/posts/hackbank.md

 ## Introduction

 Transfering money from one bank to another is a common task in our lives.
 But it is not always easy to know how much a transaction will cost.
 This is because each bank has its own commission and delay rules.
-This is why I created an application that allows you to calculate the commissions and delays of a bank-to-bank transaction.
-And it is available for Android, iOS and Web.
+But now people can use a mobile application to calculate the commissions and delays of a bank-to-bank transaction.

 Introducing **Hackbank**

+### What is Hackbank?

+**Hackbank** is a mobile application that allows you to calculate the commissions and delays of a bank-to-bank transaction.
+The user just needs to select the origin and destination banks, and the application will calculate the commissions and delays of the transaction.

 <img src="/hackbank_landing__cover.webp" alt="Landing page of Hackbank" data-onpage="true" />

+### Software Information

+- **Project technology**: React Native, Expo, Firebase Hosting, React Navigation
+- **Industry**: Finance
+- **Work Duration**: ≈4 months
+- **Accessibility WCAG**: AA (2.0)
+- **Version**: 1.1

+## Features

+- Calculate the commissions and delays of a bank-to-bank transaction
+- Support of the 4 most important banks in Peru
+- Multiplatform app for Android, iOS and Web
+- Usage without sign up

 ## Platform and Technology